elchulito88/Lead-Gen-Workshop/.ipynb_checkpoints/README-checkpoint.md

 Now that we have a pod running to serve new model requests - we will build out a front end to make calling our model easier for end-users.

-To do so - in a new browser tab first navigate back to your Project and then in the left blue menu of your project click into the **Files** section and click **New File**
+To do so - in a new browser tab first navigate back to your Project and then in the left blue menu of your project click into the **Code** section and click **New File**
 <p align="center">
 <img src = readme_images/AddNewFileforAppsh.png width="800">
 </p>